-How to find a job you love and still pay the bills
+How to start designing a career you love

 Lesson #1: Follow the money

 If you find yourself thinking like this: “I don’t make much, but it’s OK because I love the work I do," then I want you to do the following...